jayverhoef/spAReco/README.md

 As a scientific work, and in keeping with common scientific practicies, I kindly request that you cite my research project and applicable publications if you use my work(s) or data in your publications or presentations.
 Additionally, I strongly encourage and welcome collaboration to promote use of these data in the proper context and scope.
 The publication is currently submitted:

 #### Ver Hoef, J. M., Peterson, E. E., Hooten, M. B., Hanks, E. M., and Fortin, M-J. Spatial Autoregressive Models for Statistical Inference from Ecological Data.
-Submitted to *Ecological Monographs*.
+In press, *Ecological Monographs*.

 Abstract